2021 Community Partner Appreciation - Virtual Event Guide

 Zoom Breakout Rooms

-- Attendees will be broken up into smaller "breakout rooms" during the program.
+- Attendees will be asked to select their breakout rooms during the program.
 We designed the program this way in hopes of more attendee engagement.
 UW Bothell Student Ambassadors will lead the small group conversations.
 The "breakout room" button is located on your Zoom toolbar.
 If you are using the web version of Zoom please ask us for assistance, as you will not have access to that button.

 For assistance day of with the virtual event, please email firstname.lastname@example.org, we will do our best to answer your tech questions.
 You can also message the hosts in your chat box with any questions during the program.